MochiDiffusion/MochiDiffusion/README.md

 This app uses [Apple's Core ML Stable Diffusion implementation](https://github.com/apple/ml-stable-diffusion) to achieve maximum performance and speed on Apple Silicon based Macs while reducing memory requirements.

 On first launch, the application downloads a zipped archive with a Core ML version of Runway's Stable Diffusion v1.5, from [this location in the Hugging Face Hub](https://huggingface.co/pcuenq/coreml-stable-diffusion/tree/main).
 This process takes a while, as several GB of data have to be downloaded and unarchived.
+You can find it under `~/Library/Containers/com.joshua-park.Mochi-Diffusion/Data/Library/Application Support/models/`.

 For faster inference, we use a very fast scheduler: [DPM-Solver++](https://github.com/LuChengTHU/dpm-solver) that we ported to Swift.
 Since this scheduler is still not available in Apple's GitHub repository, the application depends on the following fork instead: https://github.com/pcuenca/ml-stable-diffusion.
 Our Swift port is based on [Diffusers' DPMSolverMultistepScheduler](https://github.com/huggingface/diffusers/blob/main/src/diffusers/schedulers/scheduling_dpmsolver_multistep.py), with a number of simplifications.